 Review new insights you gained through the discussions about your culture.
 (KNOWLEDGE)

 Identify things about your culture that contribute to your life in a positive way.
-What cultural practices have a negative impact?
+What cultural practices have we adopted that have had a negative impact?
 (ACTION)

 What cultural practices could you improve in your circles of influence?
 (OUTCOME)